wwiktorass1/library-app/README.md

 ## ✅ Feature Checklist

+- [x] Form-based authentication
-- [x] User registration and login with form-based authentication
+- [x] Registration with role `ROLE_USER`
-- [x] CRUD operations for Book entity
+- [x] CRUD functionality for Book entity
-- [x] Form validation using Symfony Validator (e.g., ISBN, Date, Required fields)
+- [x] Form validation with Symfony Validator
-- [x] Functional tests with PHPUnit
+- [x] CSRF protection
-- [x] Dockerized environment with MySQL
+- [x] Docker-based development
-- [x] CSRF protection in forms
+- [x] Functional and controller tests
-- [x] AJAX-powered book search
+- [x] AJAX book search
-- [x] Pagination support for book list
+- [x] Pagination support
+- [x] AJAX form submit + inline validation

+---

+## 🎯 Final Notes

+This app is great as a base for learning Symfony, testing, and frontend/backend integration.
+Feel free to fork, customize, and extend it as needed!

+---

+> Created with ❤️ using Symfony 6 and Docker.